 Fighting is a part of a fantasy tavern, and the Inn is not a safe, protected haven.
 In fact, a table-clearing brawl can provide a great framework for lots of characters to get involved, where they might otherwise be looking for something to do or someone to talk to.
 And you can always find a safe corner to drink in if you don't want to be involved.
 Or, you can always visit Teas and Tomes - which is a strict NO Fighting environment.

 For more dedicated or planned fight scenes, the Back Alley is available as well.
 It also has a dice rolling tool available if you should require it.
+Just remember, you cannot force anyone to be a part of your fight if they don't wish to.

 With the ability to have not just avatars, but also portraits in your forum profile, we have all been given a very easy to use tool to help the world "see" your character.
 With the ever-increasing subscriber base here on Dragon's Mark, we have to be even more aware of just what is being posted as part of the profile.
 Since we have no way to implement any sort of parental controls or otherwise handle "mature content," there are two important guidelines we need to bring to everyone's attention: